Baranavichy: Growth

 As before, workers and traders settled near the station.
 The new settlement was called New Baranavichy, unlike Rozvadovo, which became informally called Old Baranavichy.
-It was developed on the land owned by peasants of the villages near the new station (Svetilovichi, Gierow and Uznogi).
+It was developed on the land owned by peasants of the villages near the new station (Svetilovichi, Gierow, and Uznogi).
 More convenient than the landlords' land, its lease terms and proximity to administrative agencies contributed to the rapid growth of this settlement.

 20th century

 At the beginning of World War I, Baranavichy was the location for the Stavka, the headquarters of the Russian General Staff, until the Great Retreat.

-After the settlement was left by the Germans, it was captured on January 5, 1919 by the Soviets.
-In the early stages of the Polish–Soviet War, it was briefly captured by the Poles on 18 March 1919 and again captured, for longer, in April 1919, five months after Poland regained independence.
+After the settlement was left by the Germans, it was captured on 5 January 1919, by the Soviets.
+In the early stages of the Polish–Soviet War, it was briefly captured by the Poles on 18 March 1919 and again captured, for a longer period, in April 1919, five months after Poland regained independence.
 The Russians retook it on 17 July 1920, but the Poles took it again on 30 September 1920.

-On 1 August 1919, it received city rights and became a powiat centre in the Polish Nowogródek Voivodeship.
-In 1921, Baranowicze had over 11,000 inhabitants (67% Jews, the rest being mostly Belarusians, Poles and Russians).
+On 1 August 1919, as Baranowicze, Baranavichy received city rights and became the administrative centre of a powiat in the Polish Nowogródek Voivodeship.
+According to the 1921 census, the city had a population of 11,471, 56.2% Jewish, 25.5% Polish, 16.6% Belarusian and 1.5% Russian.
 Soon, the city started to grow and became an important centre of trade and commerce for the area.
-The city's Orthodox cathedral was built in the Neoclassical style in 1924 to 1931 and was decorated with mosaics that had survived the demolition of the Alexander Nevsky Cathedral, Warsaw.
+The city's Orthodox cathedral was built in the Neoclassical style from 1924 to 1931 and was decorated with mosaics that had survived the demolition of the Alexander Nevsky Cathedral, Warsaw.
 In 1930, a monument to Hungarian Lieutenant colonel Artur Buol, a hero of Polish fights in the Polish–Soviet War, was unveiled in Baranowicze.
-In the interbellum, the grandparents and the father of Polish politicians Lech Kaczyński and Jarosław Kaczyński lived in Baranowicze.
+In the interwar years, the grandparents and the father of Polish politicians Lech Kaczyński and Jarosław Kaczyński lived in Baranowicze.

 The city was also an important military garrison, with a KOP Cavalry Brigade, the 20th Infantry Division and the Nowogródzka Cavalry Brigade stationed there.
 Because of the fast growth of local industry, a local branch of the Polish Radio was opened in 1938.
 In 1939 Baranavichy had almost 30,000 inhabitants and was the biggest and the most important city in the Nowogródek Voivodeship.